ssagar30/Data-Analysis/README.md

 Lab 2: In my second lab I had to analyze a real world data set and identify which variables were nominal, ordinal, interval and ratio.

 Lab 3: In my third lab, I had to perform inner joins, Full outer joins, left joins and right joins by hand using Excel.

+Lab 4: In my fourth lab, I had to calculate the mean, median and mode of a data set using Excel.
+I also had to calculate the standard deviation as well as the skewness using Excel.